Ariel-cano/angular-vacation-management-app/README.md

 # Angular Vacation Management App

-This project is built using **Angular 18** and is aimed at demonstrating my knowledge and skills as part of my job application process.
-The app manages employee vacation requests and integrates with an external API for backend functionality.
+The Angular Vacation Management App is a comprehensive system designed to manage employee leave requests.
+The app allows employees to submit vacation requests, which HR specialists can approve or deny.
+It includes features for both employee and HR roles, using Angular as the front-end framework and integrating with a backend API for managing employee data and leave statuses.

 ## Technologies Used